yt is an open-source, permissively-licensed python package for analyzing and visualizing volumetric data.

 Community: yt's best feature.

 yt is a friendly community.
 We like hearing about fun things you have done with the code, and we're happy to help you out if you have a question or some trouble.
-You can join us in IRC, on the mailing lists, and if you'd like, you can check out how to develop, too.
+You can join us on the mailing lists, and if you'd like, you can check out how to develop, too.

 If you've got some code to share, or scripts that you'd like to share, start up a repo on GitHub or Bitbucket or share them on our pastebin.
 If you have any trouble, drop by the mailing list and we'll be happy to help out.